 Mastery for Brandom is unequivocally an evolutionary dead end, not something to be rationalized and excused as somehow historically progressive.
 Only the Servant moves forward at all.
 This is huge.
 Our troubled potentially rational ape-kind rather desperately needs a bold clarity of this sort.
 Not only is Mastery not the answer, there is no convoluted path that makes it a justifiable means to an answer.
 Of course the Trumps of the world will not be enlightened by this, but we can be.
 (Marx may have been right that the leisure of a few at the expense of the many was a temporary historical economic prerequisite for the emergence of higher culture, but that is an argument in a material register, not a normative one.)

 This is helping me with my difficulty over Brandom’s theses about modernity and an ethical importance of the Enlightenment.
-His usual wordings make me think of what I consider to be highly questionable Cartesian and British empiricist epistemology, then wonder what in particular about this has to do with any new ethical insight.
+His usual wordings make me think of what I consider to be highly questionable Cartesian and British empiricist epistemology, then wonder what about this has to do with any new ethical insight.
 But there was also an important strand of rejection of Mastery in the Enlightenment, especially in France.
 I think more of the group around the Encyclopedia as documented by Jonathan Israel’s recent trilogy, whereas Brandom through Kant seems to be thinking more of Rousseau’s ideas about equality, and of the general idea of a social contract as partly anticipating Hegelian mutual recognition.
-I still can’t see how Descartes fits into this, but it is a very helpful narrowing of the gap.
-(See also Mutual Recognition; Freedom Without Sovereignty.)
+(See also Ego; Freedom Without Sovereignty.)